dasniko/tut3c-nodyn/README.md

 ## Mocha unit tests

-are in the ´test´ subfolder and can be run with:
+are in the `test` subfolder and can be run with:

     mocha test-tictactoe-server.js

 They are surely not the best way, yet.
 But as there was agenda initially to build test,